Nmartin19/Nacho_Portfolio/README.md

     Q4.
 How have the monthly averages of total confirmed cases and deaths evolved from January 2020 to April 2021 in the top 10 most affected countries?

     Q5.
-What trends are observed in new cases and deaths from January 2020 to April 2021, and how do they align with the vaccine rollout timeline?
+What trends emerged in new cases and new deaths during the vaccination period (December 2020 - April 2021)?

     Q6.
 How did the percentage change in newly vaccinated people compare to percentage changes in new cases and deaths by country (December 2020 - April 2021)?